 The Goose Community Grocer is owned by Goosefoot, a 501(c)3 non-profit organization located on South Whidbey Island, WA

-Because of the success of the Goose Community Grocer, Goosefoot has given $291,444 in grants to 18 local non-profits since September 2016.
+Because of the success of the Goose Community Grocer, Goosefoot gave $263,400 in grants to 22 local non-profits in 2018!

-Goosefoot donates to non-profits that serve the South Whidbey community in areas that support our mission to build a sense of place and community, preserve rural traditions, enhance local commerce, and help create a healthy, sustainable future for South Whidbey Island.
+Goosefoot donates to non-profits that serve the South Whidbey community in areas that support our mission to nurture a sense of place and community, preserve rural character, and enhance local commerce.

 As the non-profit owner of the Goose Grocer, Goosefoot had always intended to distribute profits from the store right back into the community.
-After doing so informally for some time, we formalized our grant process in June of 2017 and are now on our 2nd grant cycle.
+After doing so informally for some time, we formalized our grant process in June of 2017.
 Click here for more information on how to apply for a Goosefoot community grant.